 “The project has blossomed, incorporating the talents of 67 teachers in an interdisciplinary juggernaut that includes courses outside the proscribed “cultural” scope of social studies and history”

 “White Bird is tireless in its efforts to continue its partnership with Portland Public Schools to create an exemplary curriculum for grades 5-12, stressing the integration of the arts with other disciplines”

 -Ron Wyden, U.S. Senator

 Since 2001, White Bird and Portland Public Schools have successfully partnered in developing a month-long multi-disciplinary curriculum on a particular artist or theme inspired by a dance company that White Bird is presenting.
-The curriculum, taught through the lenses of history, anthropology, literature, art, music and dance, sparks a passion in students who otherwise might not be exposed to contemporary culture.
+Taught through the lenses of history, anthropology, literature, art, music and dance, the curriculum sparks a passion in students who otherwise might not be exposed to contemporary culture.
 Each project culminates in a free student performance for 2,700 students and teachers by the dance company at the Arlene Schnitzer Concert Hall.
 We want to thank our Portland Public Schools Curriculum Team led by Kristen Brayson, Arts TOSA (Teacher on Special Assignment).

 “Cultural collaboration,” with a performance of The People of the Forest by Alonzo King’s LINES Ballet and the BaAka Musicians of the Central African Rain Forest.

 Photo by Basil Childers

 White Bird’s Community Partners